Lattice Boltzmann modeling and simulation of forced-convection boiling on a cylinder: Numerical tests

 Let us consider a square periodic box of size $N \times N$, where the fluid is initially at rest.
 Let us apply a constant force field, that is

 with $\phi = 2\nu u_0 \zeta^2$.
 Then, the pressure and velocity fields must converge to a steady state that reads as follows

 where $u_0=10^{-3}$, $\zeta=2\pi/N$ and $p_0=\rho_0c_s^2$.
-This test is known as four rolls mill and is a modification of the canonical Taylor--Green vortex~\citep{Taylor1937}.
+This test is known as four-rolls mill, pioneered by \citet{Taylor1934}.
 Simulations characterized by different grid sizes are carried out, \textit{i.e.} $N = \left[ 8,\, 16,\, 32,\, 64,\, 128 \right] $, at a Reynolds number $\displaystyle Re = u_0 N/\nu$ equal to 100.
 The performance of our scheme is elucidated by computing the relative discrepancy between analytical predictions and numerical findings.
 For this purpose, the vectors $\bm{r}_{\mathrm{an}}$ and $\bm{r}_{\mathrm{num}}$ are introduced, storing the values of the velocity field from Eq.~(\ref{tg_vel}) and those provided by our numerical experiments, respectively.
 Then, the relative error is computed as

 and is depicted in Fig.~\ref{Figure1} as a function of the grid dimension.
 An excellent convergence rate equal to 1.998 is found, which is totally consistent with the second-order nature of the LBE.